hero media

 Unwind in the 40-person sauna.

-Conceived in-house by Slade, both floors are designed to make you linger.
+Conceived in-house by Slade, both floors are designed to make you relax and linger.
 Lush greenery creates a rainforest-like feel while soft lighting keeps things instantly calming, and a materials palette of terrazzo tiles and concrete brings a bit of edge.

 Details